Optimizing drive-cycle waste-heat recovery systems using the Functional Mock-up Interface

-In a recent collaboration, Ricardo Software worked alongside Volkswagen AG Research (VWAG) to develop new methods for design and optimization of waste-heat recovery systems in future vehicles.
+Ricardo Software worked in collaboration with Volkswagen AG Research (VWAG) to develop new methods for design and optimization of waste-heat recovery systems in future vehicles.

 For vehicle manufacturers, there is an opportunity to optimize waste-heat recovery systems for the benefit of recovering exhaust gas and converting it into usable mechanical and electrical energy.
 This application represents an emerging automotive technology for improving fuel efficiency and reducing CO2 emissions.
 Successful simulation of waste heat recovery systems requires modelling and capturing the complex interactions between multiple vehicle sub-systems, and as a result often requires the use of multiple CAE software tools.
 This approach can be cumbersome, costly, inefficient, and error prone.
 Recognizing the challenge, Volkswagen utilized Ricardo Software’s model based design CAE software IGNITE to develop new methods for the optimization of waste heat recovery systems in future vehicles.

 In order to achieve the level of fidelity and sub-system dynamics required for accurate waste heat recovery system optimization, the functional mock-up interface was used to combine three domain-specific models in IGNITE resulting in a single integrated model.